nirmathur/dr-ophthalmology-tool/README.md

 ## Highlights
 - EfficientNetB3 with frozen base and optional fine-tuning
-- L2 regularization and dropout to reduce overfitting
+- L2 regularisation and dropout to reduce overfitting
 - Mixed precision training
 - Augmented image generators
 - Automatic dataset sanity checks and class-weighted training
 - TensorBoard logs under `logs/`
 - Grad-CAM explainability

-After the first training phase the last 20 layers of EfficientNetB3 are unfrozen and the model trains a few extra epochs with a smaller learning rate.
-Training and validation metrics are written to `logs/<timestamp>/training_log.csv` so you can visualize them in TensorBoard.
+After the first training phase, the last 20 layers of EfficientNetB3 are unfrozen, and the model trains a few extra epochs with a smaller learning rate.
+Training and validation metrics are written to `logs/<timestamp>/training_log.csv` so you can visualise them in TensorBoard.

 To evaluate a saved model on a separate test set, run: